Last Updated on November 19, 2019 by Chef Mireille

 - In a large bowl, combine cucumbers, tomatoes, salt, pepper and herbs.

 - Add olive oil and lemon juice.
 Stir to combine.

 - Leave to marinate for at least 15 minutes before serving.

 - In a saucepan, bring water and salt to a boil.

 - Turn off heat, cover and wait for 5-10 minutes, until couscous has absorbed the liquid.

 Ready to make Lamb Kofta Bowl? – I would love to see your pics!
 Tag me on Instagram @chefmireille #theschizochef with your delicious photos!

 SHARE THIS DELICIOUS RECIPE WITH YOUR FOODIE FRIENDS

-Need more culinary inspiration?
-Check out the Recipe Index with over 1500 Recipes from Around the World with lots of Vegetarian 🥕🍆🍅and Gluten Free Recipes!Check out the Blogging Marathon page for the other Blogging Marathoners doing this BM#101
+Don’t forget to visit the RECIPE INDEX with over 1000 recipes from around the world including lots of Vegetarian Recipes and Gluten Free Recipes!Check out the Blogging Marathon page for the other Blogging Marathoners doing this BM#101